AbdulWasih05/AI-Agent-Builder/README.md

 ## Advanced Chatbot

-A command-line chatbot with **conversation history tracking** is included in `chatbot.py`.
+A command-line chatbot with **persistent conversation history** is included in `chatbot.py`.

 ### Current Features

 **Feature 1: Conversation History** ✅
-- Stores the last 10 messages from your chat session.
+- Stores the last 10 messages in memory during the session.
-- Type `history` to view the full conversation so far.
+- Type `history` to view the full conversation.

-- Automatically records both your messages and the bot's responses.
+**Feature 2: Persistent File Storage** ✅
+- Saves all messages to `chat_history.json` automatically.
+- Loads previous conversations when you start the chatbot.
+- History persists across sessions!
+- Type `clear` to start a fresh conversation (removes old history).

 ### Quick Start